Docker fleshes out developer strategy with new service plans

 In a blog post today, Docker Vice President of Products Justin Graham said the company sees an opportunity to help create a unique connected experience for developers, from the source code all the way to multicloud application runtime.

-The problems Docker is trying to tackle were outlined by new CEO Scott Johnson in an interview with SiliconANGLE.
+The problems Docker is trying to tackle were outlined by new CEO Scott Johnston in an interview with SiliconANGLE.

-“We’ve been listening a lot to our developers,” Johnson said.
+“We’ve been listening a lot to our developers,” Johnston said.
 “There’s three broad areas of complexity for developers and we see ourselves as a good fit to solve for that.”

 Those complexities include the applications themselves.
-Most apps today are composed of literally thousands of containers, with components written in multiple languages, and that’s putting a big load on developers, Johnson said.
+Most apps today are composed of literally thousands of containers, with components written in multiple languages, and that’s putting a big load on developers, Johnston said.

 The second major headache for developers relates to the toolchain.
 Developers often have to hand-code connections from one tool to the next.
 For example, in source code management they might spend several hours writing code to connect GitHub with Atlassian’s Bitbucket.

-The third area of complexity relates to navigating the world of open-source software, Johnson said.
+The third area of complexity relates to navigating the world of open-source software, Johnston said.

 Docker believes it can remedy these problems by focusing on the developer experience through Docker Desktop, and by making Docker Hub the nexus for integrating, configuring and managing application components.